MicrochipTech/WFI32-IoT/README.md

 ##### For WPA3-enabled AP: <a name="step14"></a>
 14. Navigate from **Wi-Fi** tab to **OTHER** tab and type in the following string without the double quotations: "*apply,ssid,password,4*".
 Please replace *ssid* with your AP name and *password* with your AP password.
 Press **SEND** when done.

 <img src="resources/media/mobileApp7.png" width="240"/>

-15. Go back in the app and press **YES** when prompted so that the WFI32-IoT board applies the new credentilas.
+15. Go back in the app and press **YES** when prompted so that the WFI32-IoT board applies the new credentials.

 <img src="resources/media/mobileApp8.png" width="240"/>

 **Note**: WFI32-IoT board will NOT apply/use provided credentials unless you go back in the app.
 This gives you the chance to keep sending new credentials or correct wrongly provided ones as long as you didn't go back in the app.